ahmedkhemiri95/PDFs-TextExtract/README.md

 Most of the Text Analytics Library or frameworks are designed in Python only, this gives a leverage on text analytics.
 You can never process a pdf directly in exising frameworks of Machine Learning or Natural Language Processing.
 Unless they are proving explicit interface for this, **we have to convert pdf to text first.**
 ## Problematic
-Most Python Liabiries for Pdf Processing such as PyPDF2 and Pdfminer.six perform in text extraction task, but this performance is limited to a sample PDF document.
+Most Python Liabiries for Pdf Processing such as PyPDF2 and Pdfminer.six perform in text extraction task, but this performance is limited to a small PDF document.

 That's why, **PDFs-TextExtract** project developed to **extract text from multiple and large pdf documents.**